-College credit more than ten years old cannot be used as part of the student's major requirement unless approved by the department where the student has declared that major.
+College credit more than ten years old cannot be used as part of the student's major requirement unless approved by the department of the declared major.
 College credit more than ten years old can be used to fulfill general education or elective requirements for a degree if any of the credit is applicable.
 This determination will be made by the Registrar's Office.